 Probate without a will or estate plan may cost more in taxes and may not reflect your wishes

 While probate in the absence of a will or estate plan may seem like a convenient option, probate often causes additional distress for loved ones.
 Probate in Oregon can often come with high taxes in the absence of a will or estate plan.
 Also, instead of your estate being distributed in accordance to your wishes, it will be disbursed as the judge sees fit in accordance with the law.

-Some people prefer to have more say over what happens to their property after they die, and for good reason.
-Typically, the default probate laws don’t take into account the individual’s wishes for things like charitable contributions, or provide any benefits for non-traditional relationships, unmarried couples, blended families, and the like.
+People often prefer to have more say over what happens to their property after they die, and for good reason.
+Oregon’s default probate laws don’t take into account the individual’s wishes for things such as charitable contributions, or provide any benefits for non-traditional relationships, unmarried couples, blended families, and the like.

 Probate in Oregon, especially if contested, can also be long, drawn-out process that takes months, even years, to resolve.

 Avoid probate by establishing a will and estate plan today

 The reasons above are among the many reasons why you may wish to avoid probate.

 If you wish to provide for the people you care about or direct your money toward causes you believe in, estate planning is essential.